 - Influencers who promote one brand at a time sequentially can change the affiliate link in their bio to match the brand they are currently promoting.

-- Business accounts with at least 10k followers can consider using a swipe-up link in Instagram stories, but remember what we said about platforms favouring posts that are not trying to send their users off their site.
+- Business and creator accounts with at least 10k followers can consider adding a link sticker in their Instagram stories, which can be found in the sticker tray.
+Remember what we said about platforms favouring posts that are not trying to send their users off their site.
 This method could reduce your visibility.

 - Create really memorable branded short URLs to use on images or in photo descriptions and hope your fans bother to manually type it to get to your site.
 This is the least likely to work as even links in tweets and on other social networks are getting fewer and fewer clicks with each passing year.

 - Best idea: skip the link and use a coupon code to get credit for the sale of products instead.